rish-16/CS3244-Tutorial-Material/T2W4/README.md

 In T2W4, I cover the Decision Tree algorithm.
 Find the tutorial slides [here](https://www.figma.com/file/jqyuC4tzHUu84NaXc28zPI/Tutorial-Slides?node-id=0%3A1).

 I have included the implementation of a Decision Tree classifier in pure Python using `numpy` and `pandas` in `dtc.py`.
 You can call it in a similar fashion to that in `sklearn` using the `DecisionTreeClassifier` object.
+I train it on the popular *Iris Type Classification Dataset* found in `data/iris.csv`.

 ## Contents
 This repo contains the code used to answer Questions 1, 2, 3, and 4.